The Platters: Changing line-up

 This splintering of the group's line-up led to wrangling over The Platters' name, with injunctions, non-compete clauses, and multiple versions of the act touring at the same time.
 Williams, Robi, and Taylor led their own Platters' groups and for a short while, Taylor, Robi, and Lynch joined forces as "The Original Platters" with Williams-clone Johnny Barnes as their lead singer.

 To distinguish his group from the offshoots started by former members, Ram added his name to that of the group.
 The "Buck Ram Platters", built to showcase his songs, were signed to Musicor Records and enjoyed a short chart renaissance in 1966–67, with the comeback singles "I Love You 1000 Times", "With This Ring", and the Motown-influenced "Washed Ashore".
 Sonny Turner sang the lead on these three records, with Reed, Lynch, Nelson, and Dawn completing the group.
 Nelson left the group in 1967.
 Dawn, who left in 1969, was replaced by Regina Koco, who stayed with the group until 1983.

-Also, in 1969, Reed, the final member of the original Platters, resigned from the group.
-For a period of time, Reed performed under the name Herb Reed and The Platters.
+Also, in 1969, Reed, the final member of the original Platters, resigned from the group to start his own group, Herb Reed and Sweet River.
+After his group's demise, Reed performed under the name Herb Reed and The Platters.
 Nelson also worked with this group until suffering a fatal heart attack in 1984.

 After Reed's departure, Ram illegally continued to promote his own Platters group.
 Turner left in 1970 and was replaced by Monroe Powell, who remained a constant member from 1970 to 1995, amid many other line-up changes.
 Tony Williams formed his version of The Platters in 1971 and announced a worldwide tour.
 In 1995, a dispute between Powell and manager Jean Bennett (who had purchased Personality Productions, the booking/management arm of the Platters' business, from Ram in 1966) led to the two parting ways.
 At the time, the group's line-up was in limbo, leaving one person, Kenn Johnson, as the only other group member.
 Powell and Johnson continued touring as "The Platters", with Bennett hiring five new singers to be the "Buck Ram Platters".